DTechOS/automation-scripts/README.md

-# recon Automation
+# recon automation
-## most of these are for personal use because I got tried of typing in commands
+## most of these are for personal use in bug bounty hunting because I got tried of typing in commands